Dwscdv3/EasyRoute/README.md

 Console.WriteLine(foo.Call("/greet, Dwscdv3 /substring, 0, 9 /toupper"));  // HELLO, DW
 // As you see, you can insert spaces around '/' and ',' if you preferred.
 ```

-## Note

-Interface IDirectory seems unnecessary, extension methods may move to System.Object in the future.